Angela Richardson: Political career

 In May 2019, Richardson stood for election to Waverley Borough Council in the ward of Cranleigh East, but failed to win a seat after she was pushed into fifth place by three Liberal Democrats and a Conservative candidate.
 She was elected to Cranleigh Parish Council later the same month.

 At the 2019 general election, Richardson was elected to Parliament as MP for Guildford with 44.9% of the vote and a majority of 3,337.
 She was sworn into the House of Commons on 18 December 2019.

 Upon her election to Parliament, she was also elected as a vice-chair of the APPG for Australia and New Zealand.

 Richardson served as a Parliamentary private secretary (PPS) to the ministerial team at the Department for Education, and following this, to Levelling Up Secretary Michael Gove.
 On 3 November 2021, she was fired from her PPS role after abstaining on a government-backed amendment to overhaul the Commons' disciplinary process in response to the proposed suspension of Owen Paterson.
 She was reinstated to her PPS role the following day.
 She ultimately resigned as PPS in January 2022, with her resignation made public following the publication on 31 January of Sue Gray's report on breaches of lockdown restrictions in Downing Street.

 In February 2024, Richardson was reselected as the Conservative candidate for Guildford at the 2024 general election.

 On 26 March 2024, she was appointed as a Deputy Chairwoman of the Conservative Party, to replace Luke Hall who had been appointed Minister of State for Skills, Apprenticeships and Higher Education.

-On 4 July 2024 she was defeated in the general election by the Liberal Democratic Party candidate; Zöe Franklin who won with 22,937 votes (47.5%) against 14,508.
+On 4 July 2024 she was defeated in the general election by the Liberal Democrat candidate, Zöe Franklin, who won with 22,937 votes (47.5%) against 14,508.